Ihor Kolomoyskyi: Dnipro Guard

-The Russian invasion of Ukraine that has begun on 24 February 2022 again has highlighted the presence in Dnipro of the volunteer "Dnipro Guard" (Варти Дніпра, Varty Dnipra), first formed in 2014 with Kolomoyskyi support in response to the war in Donbas.
+The Russian invasion of Ukraine that has begun on 24 February 2022 again has highlighted the presence in Dnipro of the volunteer "Dnipro Guard" (Варта Дніпра, Varta Dnipra), first formed in 2014 with Kolomoyskyi support in response to the war in Donbas.
 Mayor of Dnipro Borys Filatov dismissed suggestions that the group was Kolomoyskyi's "private army".
 Kolomoyskyi, according to Filatov, helped with some equipment purchases, but the volunteer guard performs (as of March 2022) defence and law and order functions under the leadership of the national police.